At the peak of Mt. Leconte, the highest mountain fully within Tennessee, the famous Smoky Mountain fog settles heavily into mountain crevices.

 Upon arrival, hikers are greeted with coffee or hot chocolate; hot meals are served in the cafeteria at 6 p.m. and 8 a.m.
 For an extra $11, you can order a glass of bottomless wine for the dinner hour.
 You may even catch a glimpse of the famed llamas that carry lodge supplies up the mountain.

-LeConte Lodge is a series of cabins and lodges equipped with kerosene lanterns, propane heaters, wash basins for a sponge bath, beds with linens, and —perhaps most importantly—porches with rocking chairs for sunrise and sunset viewing.
+LeConte Lodge is a village of cabins and lodges equipped with old fashioned decor.
+These cabins are equipped with kerosene lanterns, propane heaters, wash basins for a sponge bath, beds with linens, and porches with rocking chairs for sunrise and sunset viewing.

 Rates run from $148 per adult in cabins to $1,194 to rent out the entire 13-person capacity lodge.
 Make reservations a year in advance because the lodge books up quickly.

 Just 0.2 miles away from Leconte Lodge, at an elevation of 6,440 feet, you’ll find Leconte Shelter.
 Unlike the lodge, the amenities at the Mt.
 Leconte Shelter are limited; you’ll get a fixed structure but not much else.

 Unroll your sleeping bag on one of the shelter’s two levels.
 There’s also a privy on site and a bear line where you can bag and hang any food or odorous items.
 Bring your own food and water, and be aware that campfires are not permitted at this Great Smoky Mountains campsite.